Dark Waters

 The inciting incident occurs at 15 minutes when Rob visits the Tennant farm and witnesses firsthand the horrific deaths of cattle and contaminated land.
 The disturbing home video footage of deformed animals makes the abstract case viscerally real and impossible to ignore..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Rob makes the active choice to file a federal lawsuit against DuPont after they refuse to cooperate.
+This illustrates the protagonist's commitment to Rob makes the active choice to file a federal lawsuit against DuPont after they refuse to cooperate.
 This irreversible decision puts him at odds with his own firm and the corporate establishment he's always served., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Rob discovers the extent of PFOA contamination - it's in the water supply of 70,000 people, and DuPont has known for decades.
 False defeat: the problem is vastly bigger than one farmer's cattle, and the fight has only just begun., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 94 minutes (74% through) represents the emotional nadir.
 Here, Rob suffers a breakdown - a minor stroke/TIA from stress.
 He collapses in his office.
 This "whiff of death" moment shows he's literally sacrificing his life for the case.
-Wilbur Tennant dies without seeing justice., demonstrates the protagonist at their lowest point.
+Wilbur Tennant dies without seeing justice., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 80% of the runtime.
 The science panel finally releases findings linking PFOA to six diseases including cancer.
 This objective validation gives Rob the ammunition he needs.
 He realizes he must change tactics - turn it into a class action settlement., demonstrating the transformation achieved throughout the journey.